Skip to content

 What this tool does

 This calculator models how an offset account reduces mortgage interest charges over time.
 Enter your mortgage principal, interest rate, loan term, and the balance you typically hold in an offset account.
-The tool simulates month-by-month amortization, calculating interest on the net balance after offsetting, then compares this to a standard mortgage without offset.
+The tool simulates month-by-month amortisation, calculating interest on the net balance after offsetting, then compares this to a standard mortgage without offset.
 The result shows the total interest saved in your currency and estimates how many years the offset arrangement shortens your loan repayment period.
 The calculation assumes a consistent offset balance and standard monthly payments.
 Results are illustrative only and reflect the mechanics of offset accounts under the stated conditions; actual savings depend on how your offset balance changes over time and on your lender's specific terms.

 Enter Values